codeYongqi/codeYongqi/README.md

 I'm kirin, an interest-driven developer and university student.
 - Interested in system programming now, welcome to discuss 《csapp》 with me
 - Expected to graduate from NUIST 2022
-- Familiar with microcontroller and web-backend projects
+- Familiar with microcontroller and web-backend projects...

 Master skills